Vyral/amy-wengerd/_drafts/a-summary-of-how-our-recasting-program-works.md

 youtube_code: v4aqMA6xmAA
 ---

-{% include youtube.html %} Homeowners: have you heard of recasting?
-If not, you’ll want to see today’s post.
+{% include youtube.html %} <center>Homeowners: have you heard of recasting?
+If not, you’ll want to see today’s post.</center>

 If you’re a homeowner who wants to buy a home before selling your current one, you’ll definitely want to hear about our Recasting Program.
 Here’s how it works: